-According to the implementing acts, the Agency shall assess whether reporting parties comply with the requirements.
+According to Commission Implementing Regulation (EU) No 1348/2014, the Agency shall assess whether reporting parties comply with the requirements.
 Reporting parties who comply with the requirements shall be registered by the Agency.

 On this basis, the Agency has developed the Requirements for the registration of RRMs, which describes the technical and organisational requirements for the reporting of trade and fundamental data, the registration process of reporting parties and how the Agency will assess that the aforementioned requirements are fulfilled.
 The RRM Requirements will be complemented by a 'technical specifications' document, which will describe in more detail how to report data to the Agency.